Debiased Inverse Propensity Score Weighting for Estimation of Average Treatment Effects with High-Dimensional Confounders: Introduction

-We will additionally assume a logistic regression model for the propensity score and that we have overlap, that is the propensity scores are bounded away from $0$ and $1$. \begin{assumption} We have
+Throughout the manuscript (with the exception of Section~\ref{sec:link}), we will additionally assume a logistic regression model for the propensity score and that we have overlap, that is the propensity scores are bounded away from $0$ and $1$. \begin{assumption} We have